 5. The Right to one visit, one letter and one parcel per week.

-It has to be said that the I.R.A on the outside were vehemently opposed to a hungerstrike, at least in the early stages, because of the logistics involved in organising and maintaining support for such a venture, and also they didn’t want the prison campaign detracting from the struggle as a whole which at this stage was wholeheartedly militarist.
-In fact Gerry Adams publically outlined the position:
+It has to be said that the I.R.A on the outside were vehemently opposed to a hungerstrike, at least in the early stages.
+Mainly because of the logistics involved in organising and maintaining support for such a venture.

 “We are tactically, strategically, physically and morally opposed to a hungerstrike”.

-After protracted negotiations, both public and behind the scenes, the prisoner’s fast ended on 18th December after fifty-two days with Sean McKenna very close to death, the other prisoners all in hospital and more and more public pressure being brought to bear upon the republican prison leaders.
+After protracted negotiations, both public and behind the scenes, the prisoner’s fast ended on 18th December after fifty-two days.